appcircleio/appcircle-docusaurus/docs/marketplace/fastlane/enterprise-app-store/index.md

 - Ruby 3.2.2

 :::caution
 Currently, plugins are only compatible to use with Appcircle Cloud.
-Self-hosted support will be available in future releases.roadmap.
+Self-hosted support will be available in future releases.
 :::

 ### Getting Started